brliron/135tk/readme.md

 Global note about the tools: you would use `./tool_name` only if you run them from an unix-like shell (like MinGW-w64).
 If you run them from a Windows command prompt, replace every occurence of `./tool_name` in this readme with just `tool_name`.

-## th145arc
-A tool to extract and repack the pak files from Touhou 14.5 and Touhou 15.5.
-To extract files, run `./th145arc /x th145.pak`.
-To repack them, run `./th145arc /p th145.pak`.
-*The /x and /p switches may be interpreted as paths on MinGW/cygwin, but the unix-style -x and -p also work.*

-Archives created with /p will only be usable by the Touhou 14.5 English patch, the original game won't be able to open them.
-And there is currently no way to use the archives created by this tool in Touhou 15.5.

 ## read_pat
 `read_pat` can be used to inspect and edit pat files.
 Run it with `./read_pat pat_file.pat [json_file.json]`.
 It outputs the PAT datas in 2 different formats: